cbirdlab/radBARCODER/README.md

 If you didn't have much luck extracting the same portions of the mtGenome among individuals in steps 1-6, you can make meta mitochondrial genomes from groups of individuals and align those using `mkMETAGEN`

 This function will make consensus sequences for each sample category following the dDocent naming convention (`PopulationID_IndividualID`), but you need to specify the the population ids as described below.
 The genesis of radBARCODER was trying to figure out what an unexpected population partition was, so it is also assumed that a subset of individuals will be identified at "nonTarget".
 A text file with one id (`PopulationID_IndividualID`) per line can be used for this as shown below.
 The remaining individuals belonging to the majority or targeted taxon should be listed similarly in a separate file.
+A metagenome will be created for the individuals in each of these files.
+The two files with the sample names must not contain any of the same individuals.
+If there are no "nontarget" individuals, then replace the line below with `nontargetIDs=""`.

 Abbreviated contents of `Pproctozystron.txt`, which contains nontarget taxon that was not expected: